4. Send in documents to support your appeal

-The Tribunal sends the Canada Pension Plan (CPP) a copy of any documents that you send to the Tribunal.
+The Tribunal sends the a copy of any documents that you send to the Tribunal.
 And they also send you any documents that the CPP sends in.

 If you send documents in late

-If you send documents after the one-year period, the Tribunal might not look at them when deciding about your appeal.
+If you send documents after the 20 month period, the Tribunal might not look at them when deciding about your appeal.
 If your documents are late, you need to ask the Tribunal to accept them and explain why they are late.